How to remove FluBot from the infected device?

 Go to "Settings", scroll down until you see "Apps" and tap it.

 Scroll down until you see a potentially unwanted and/or malicious application, select it and tap "Uninstall".
-If, for some reason, you are unable to remove the selected app (e.g., you are prompted with an error message), you should try using the "Safe Mode".
+If, for some reason, you are unable to remove the selected app (e.g., you are prompted with an error message), you should try using "Safe Mode".

 Boot the Android device in "Safe Mode":

-The "Safe Mode" in Android operating system temporarily disables all third-party applications from running.
-Using this mode is a good way to diagnose and solve various issues (e.g., remove malicious applications that prevent users you from doing so when the device is running "normally").
+The "Safe Mode" in the Android operating system temporarily disables all third-party applications from running.
+Using this mode is a good way to diagnose and solve various issues (e.g., remove malicious applications that prevent users from doing so when the device is running "normally").

 Check the battery usage of various applications: